-Students that have selected the wellness emphasis must complete all required coursework in sequence unless written approval is attained from the course instructor and graduate program director.
-NHPW5240 Epidemiology 3 s.h.
+Students that have selected the Health and Wellness Promotion Concentration must complete all required coursework in sequence unless written approval is attained from the course instructor and graduate program director.

+NHPW5240 Introduction to Epidemiology 3 s.h.

 NHPW5250 Health Promotion 3 s.h.